get-convex/aggregate/example/README.md

 # Example App

+You can try out the examples online at: https://aggregate-component-example.netlify.app/

 ## To run the examples

 Once you have cloned this repo, **from the root of the repo**: